This blog may contain affiliate links. Read our disclosure policy for more info.

 8. 1-Hour horseback riding tour

-If you’re not that into hiking but still want to explore the incredible beauty of Banff National Park, then a horseback tour is a perfect alternative.
+If you’re not that into hiking but still want to explore the incredible beauty of Banff National Park, then a horseback riding tour in Banff is a perfect alternative.
 I mean, you still get to be out in the open air and enjoy the stunning views and landscapes, but you can do it in comfort on the back of a horse while still getting a bit of an adrenaline fix.

 This one-hour ride is perfect for beginners because if you’ve never ridden a horse before, committing to a half- or full-day tour is probably a bit daunting.
 You’ll travel in a small group with a maximum of 12 participants, and the guides are super patient and will make you feel very safe.